Why Are So Many Doctors Broke? Is It Worth the Debt?

 While most doctors have deep specialized knowledge, there’s a big difference between being smart in your profession and being smart with money.

-A physician’s schooling is quite thorough when it comes to the human body, but med school doesn’t include a prerequisite class on how to handle finances.
+A physician’s schooling is quite thorough when it comes to the human body, but med school doesn’t include a prerequisite on handling finances.

-Far too many aspiring doctors, and students in general, don’t take the time to learn financial basics, in part because it’s uncomfortable and seems like something they can figure out “later”, whenever that may be.
-Their poor spending habits and lack of investment knowledge carry over into their careers, causing many to make irresponsible decisions, which brings us to point number two.
+Far too many aspiring doctors and students in general don’t take the time to learn financial basics, in part because it’s uncomfortable and seems like something they can figure out “later”, whenever that may be.
+Their poor spending habits and lack of investment knowledge carry over into their careers, causing many to make irresponsible decisions.

 2 | Overspending Too Soon